The Power of Self-Compassion: 5 Surprising Benefits You Need to Know

 Hi, this is me, your fellow human being doing the work too!

-See, many of us in this field feel like we’re here to fix others… we go above an beyond, often running on empty cups, thinking that our values come from how much we give.
+See, many of us working in this field tend to go above and beyond, thinking that values come from how much we give.
 But eventually we learn that maybe nothing needs fixing.
-Maybe people are just right where they are.
+Maybe people are just okay where they are.

 1. It calms your inner critic, not fuels it